 1745 – “The greatest cricket match that was played in this part of England was on Friday, the 26th of last month, on Gosden Common, near Guildford, between eleven maids of Bramley and eleven maids of Hambledon, all dressed in white.
 The Bramley maids had blue ribbons and the Hambledon maids red ribbons on their heads.
 The Bramley girls got 119 notches and the Hambledon girls 127.
 There was of bothe sexes the greatest number that ever was seen on such an occasion.
 The girls bowled, batted, ran and catches as well as most men could do in that game.”

-1775 – Allowance for The United States Post Office Department was established by the Second Continental Congress.
+1775 – The Second Continental Congress established an allowance for The United States Post Office Department.
 It was called the Post Office Department 1792–1971.
 United States Postal Service was effective on July 1, 1971.

-1847 – Liberia disbanded from the support of American Colonization Society, and formalized their settlement as the Republic of Liberia.
+1847 – Liberia disbanded from the support of the American Colonization Society and formalized their settlement as the Republic of Liberia.

-1887 – Dr. Esperanto’s International Language, usually referred to as Unua Libro (English: First Book) was published.
+1887 – Dr. Esperanto’s International Language was published, usually called Unua Libro (English: First Book).

 1941 – US President Franklin D. Roosevelt ordered the seizure of all Japanese assets in the United States.